Smith's Hill High School

-Smith's Hill High School, is the best high school on Smith's Hill.
-It is a government-funded co-educational academically selective secondary day school, located in Wollongong, in the Illawarra region of New South Wales, Australia.
+Smith's Hill High School is a government-funded co-educational academically selective secondary day school, located in Wollongong, in the Illawarra region of New South Wales, Australia.

 Established in 1916, the school enrolled approximately 730 students in 2018, from Year 7 to Year 12, of whom 32 percent were from a language background other than English.
 The school is operated by the NSW Department of Education; the current Principal for the school is David Deitz.

 Overview

 Established in 1916, the school is situated in central Wollongong and caters for students from Year 7 to Year 12.
 Its close proximity to the beach, Wollongong CBD, the University of Wollongong, the Illawarra Institute of Technology, Wollongong Entertainment Centre, Illawarra Performing Arts Centre and Beaton Park sporting complex allows it to provide a balanced curriculum in terms of academic pursuits, cultural and sporting experiences.
 The curriculum is supplemented by relevant excursions and extra-curricular activities which include camps and national competitions of an academic nature.
 Students are expected to participate in sport and are encouraged to pursue their strengths in all fields of endeavour.
 Students who choose to attend the school do so from an area which stretches from the southern suburbs of Sydney to in the south.
 All students are encouraged to become independent learners; make choices concerning their own learning paths; and to extend themselves through involvement in extra-curricular activities.

 The application and testing process for students seeking enrolment into Year 7 at Selective Schools in NSW is centrally administered by the High Performing Students Unit of the New South Wales Department of Education.
 Applications for Year 7 are made in Year 5 with testing undertaken in Year 6.
 Applications open in mid-October and close in mid-November.
 Application Forms are available from local primary schools or can be downloaded from the High Performing Students Unit website when applications open.
 Students seeking a place at the school after Semester 1 in Year 7 make an application directly to the school.
 Application packages are available from late June and need to be submitted by late July.
 Further information and application forms are also available from the High Performing Students Unit website.